Seychelles: Official and widely spoken languages

 Welcome to the vibrant linguistic world of this island nation.
 Here, three official languages—Seychellois Creole, English, and French—shape daily life and culture.
-Seychellois Creole stands out as the heart of communication, spoken natively by approximately 95% of the population1.
+Seychellois Creole stands out as the heart of communication, spoken natively by approximately 95% of the population.

 This language has deep roots in the country’s history.
-Adopted after independence in 1975, it reflects the blend of colonial and post-colonial influences2.
+Adopted after independence in 1975, it reflects the blend of colonial and post-colonial influences.
 Its French base connects it to the Bourbonnais Creole group, making it unique yet familiar to some visitors.

 English and French also play significant roles.
 English remains essential in government and business, while French is cherished by the Franco-Seychellois minority.
 Together, these languages create a rich tapestry that defines the country’s identity.